 Want the lowdown on all things social video and planning?
 We got you!
-Our latest virtual workshops series, PLANOLY Presents: Video Planner, dives deep into TikTok with the help of 3 video experts along with how to use our highly-anticipated tool - video planner for TikTok.
+Our latest virtual workshops series, PLANOLY Presents: Video Planner, dives deep into TikTok with the help of 3 video experts along with how to use our multi-channel workspace to plan video content for TikTok and more.

 For this workshop (you can check out the recording here), we sat down with three TikTok Tastemakers: TikTok’s Global Head of SMB Marketing Josh Hilliard, Brand Strategy & Marketing Consultant Shanika Hillocks, and Banana Brands Founder & CEO Hannah McGough.
 All three of these speakers share how to leverage TikTok and social video content to build an authentic presence and grow an online community for your or your clients’ brand or businesses.
 They also share insightful tips and inspiration to help creators overcome common hurdles to creating video content.

 Here are the top 3 takeaways:

 Posting consistently is key to success on TikTok.
 Hannah, Josh, and Shanika believe you can find content inspiration everywhere.
 Here’s how Hannah captures enough content for her clients’ TikTok.

 “You can always create...
 I always keep an eye out for cool content moments I can later use for a TikTok.
 Even if I don’t know what that video concept looks like yet, I have it in my archives.”